Lakshmi-Narayana14/DECODE_LABS_PROJECTS/Project1_Static_Webpage/README.md

-# Static Webpage
+# Project 1 - Static Webpage

-## Decode Labs Frontend Development Internship – Project 1
+## Decode Labs Frontend Development Internship

-This project was developed as Project 1 of my Decode Labs Frontend Development Internship.
-It is a responsive static webpage created using HTML and CSS.
+This project was developed as part of my Decode Labs Frontend Development Internship.
+The objective was to design and develop a responsive static webpage using HTML and CSS with a clean layout and proper structure.

 ## Features